pagkly/Zed/Investopedia3/Market Cycles.md

 Market cycles take both fundamental and technical indicators (charting) into account, using securities prices and other metrics as a gauge of cyclical behavior.

-Some examples include the [business cycle](https://www.investopedia.com/terms/b/businesscycle.asp), semiconductor/operating system cycles within technology and the movement of interest-rate sensitive financial stocks.
+Some examples include the [[business cycle]](https://www.investopedia.com/terms/b/businesscycle.asp), semiconductor/operating system cycles within technology and the movement of interest-rate sensitive financial stocks.